winitzki/scall/tutorial/programming_dhall.md

 In the code, the type constructor parameter `r` cannot be set to a constant functor or to the identity functor, because we need to be able to implement the functions `leafT : ∀(t : Type) → Show t → t → R t` and `branchT : ∀(t : Type) → Show t → r (Pair t t) → r t`.
 The data structure `r t` may not ignore its argument of type `t` but also needs to create a resulting  `Text` value.
-One sipmle possibility is to set `r t = Pair Text t`.
+Since the required functor `r` must carry data of type `t` and also of type `Text`, we can try setting `r t = Pair Text t`.
+This simple choice turns out to work correctly.
 The `Text` value will accumulate the result while the `t` value will be used to print the leaves.
+The code is:
 ```dhall
 let showPBTreeC : ∀(a : Type) → Show a → Show (PBTreeC Show a)
   = λ(a : Type) → λ(showA : Show a) →